microsoft/VFSForGit/Readme.md

 see a fully hydrated repo, but GVFS only downloads objects as they are needed.
 GVFS also manages git's sparse-checkout to ensure that git operations like status, checkout, etc can be as quick as possible.

+Minor change for checkout out of lock test.